 English is the language of tuition in our study program.
 However, upon decision of the Bavarian government, also students of English taught programs must have at least basic German language skills.
 If you cannot submit any German language certificate at the time of application, you will have one year to achieve and hand in the required German certificate.

-The semester start is on October 1st every year.
-However, lecture period usually starts in the mid of October.
+The semester starts every year on 1st October.
+However, the lecture period usually starts in the mid of October.
+Due to covid-19, the start of the lecture period is likely to be postponed to 2nd November 2020.
 For information about important semester dates and deadline please directly refer to the websites of the Student Service Center on www.tum.de/en/studies/application-and-acceptance/dates-and-deadlines/dates-periods-and-deadlines/.

 The student union offers a broad advisory network. contains advice centers for a variety of fields offered to all students.
 Please just refer to their website on www.studentenwerk-muenchen.de/en/our-advisory-network/ and you will find great counseling and support.